Finding funding for constituents

 This information should not be relied upon as legal or professional advice.
 Read the disclaimer.

-The Government’s Help to Grow campaign provides a wide range of information about government advice and support for starting, growing or exporting a business.
-It includes links to information about support in Scotland, Wales and Northern Ireland.
+The government’s Help to Grow campaign provides advice and information for starting, growing or exporting a business.
+It includes links to information about support for businesses across the UK.

-Businesses can search for government support, financial and non-financial, by business stage, industry, number of employees and by region on the government website Finance and support for your business.
+Businesses can search for government support, financial and non-financial, by business stage, industry, number of employees and by region on the gov.uk webpage Finance and support for your business.

-The Office of the Small Business Commissioner provides information and advice about payment issues, such as late payments and unfavourable practices, throughout the UK.
+The Office of the Small Business Commissioner, an independent public body established by the government, provides information and advice about payment issues, such as late payments and unfavourable payment practices, throughout the UK.

-In England, Local Enterprise Partnerships and their local Growth Hubs provide free support and advice about sources of funding.
-Local Enterprise Partnerships (LEPs) are business-led and partnered with local authorities; a local authority itself is also likely to be a good source of advice about local and specific support.
+In England, after the funding for Local Enterprise Partnerships (LEPs) became unavailable in 2023, the Business Board Network was created to support the business and economic boards established in local authorities to carry out the functions transferred from LEPs.
+Together with the local Growth Hubs, Business Boards provide free support and advice about sources of funding.
+The Business Board Network is an independent organisation and not centrally managed and partner with local authorities; a local authority itself is also likely to be a good source of advice about local and specific support.

 The British Business Bank website provides information and advice.
 Its Finance hub outlines finance options and it also offers a range of Business guidance.

-Trade associations, Chambers of Commerce, and local branches of the Federation of Small Businesses are also likely to be good sources of information and advice.
+Trade associations, the British Chambers of Commerce and local branches of the Federation of Small Businesses are likely to be good sources of information and advice.

 The Grantfinder database is available to Members and their staff only via the Library website Resources page.
-It is a “continuously updated database of UK and EU funding sources, including grants, loans and advisory schemes”.
+It provides information on local, national, and international sources of funding.
 When searching it is possible to specify sources by government, corporate, charitable and lottery.

 The Help to Grow: Management Course is a leadership course funded by the government and aimed at small businesses.